Guide to Buying a French Gîte

 Renovations

 Secure necessary permits and ensure construction adheres to building codes and gîte standards.
-As well as playing your part in helping the environment, consider sustainability and energy efficiency to enhance guest experience and potentially qualify for government incentives.
+In addition to playing your part in helping the environment, consider sustainability and energy efficiency to enhance the guest experience and potentially qualify for government incentives.

 Operational Considerations